Chucky (Child's Play): Bride of Chucky (1998)

 Chucky is reconstructed and resurrected by his former girlfriend Tiffany Valentine (Jennifer Tilly).
-When Tiffany learns Chucky had no intentions of marrying her, she holds him captive in a cage-like playpen.
+When Tiffany learns Chucky had no intentions of marrying her, she holds him captive.
 Chucky escapes, kills Tiffany and transfers her soul into a female doll.
 Chucky explains that in order for them to transfer their souls again, they need a magical amulet called the Heart of Damballa, which was buried with his body in Hackensack, New Jersey.
 Tiffany calls and convinces her neighbor Jesse (Nick Stabile) to take the dolls to Hackensack.

 With his girlfriend Jade (Katherine Heigl), Jesse takes the dolls to Hackensack, with Chucky and Tiffany killing multiple people along the way.
 The dolls also have sex one night, unknowingly impregnating Tiffany.
 Chucky and Tiffany take Jesse and Jade hostage to be their new host-bodies, but Tiffany has a change of heart and betrays Chucky.
 Chucky kills her before being shot to death by Jade.
 Shortly after, an infant doll crawls from Tiffany's corpse, attacking a police officer.

 Seed of Chucky (2004)

 Several years after the events of Bride of Chucky, Chucky and Tiffany's gender confused and pacifistic living-doll child (voiced by Billy Boyd) tracks their bodies down to Hollywood, Los Angeles, where their bodies have been rebuilt as props for a horror film based on the "urban legend" of Chucky the doll.
 The child uses the Heart of Damballa to resurrect the pair.
-Realizing their child has no blatant gender, Chucky proclaims them a boy and names them "Glen," while Tiffany insists they are a girl and names them "Glenda."
+Realizing their child has no obvious gender, Chucky proclaims the child a boy and names him "Glen," while Tiffany insists the child is a girl and names her "Glenda."

-Tiffany decides to transfer her soul into her favorite actress, Jennifer Tilly, who Chucky impregnates with his semen to create a body for Glen/Glenda.
-Chucky forces Glen/Glenda to help him commit several murders, causing Glen/Glenda's psychological trauma.
-Chucky and Tiffany learn that Glen/Glenda actually has two distinct personalities- the peaceful male Glen and the murderous female Glenda.
+Tiffany decides to transfer her soul into her favorite actress, Jennifer Tilly, whom Chucky impregnates with his semen to create a body for Glen/Glenda.
+Tiffany learn that Glen/Glenda actually has two distinct personalities- the peaceful male Glen and the murderous female Glenda.
 Jennifer gives birth to twins, allowing both personalities to have a body of their own, while Chucky decides he doesn't want to transfer his soul into a human anymore.
 Angered by his change of heart, Tiffany leaves Chucky.
 A vengeful Chucky tracks down and kills Tiffany, not realizing she had already swapped spirits with Jennifer.
 Glen, believing his mother dead, murders Chucky with an axe.

 Five years later, Glen and Glenda have transferred their souls into Jennifer and Chucky's babies while Tiffany now masquerades as Jennifer.
 Glen discovers his father is still alive when his disembodied arm appears and attacks him.